 - Traumatic brain injury (TBI).
 Even when a bicyclist is wearing a helmet, the sheer force of hitting a motor vehicle can lead to TBI.
 The effects of these injuries are varied and may be lifelong.

 - Road rash.
 Like motorcyclists, bicyclists who experience forceful contact with a motor vehicle may sustain this painful type of injury, which may require surgical intervention like skin grafting.

 - Fractures.
 Broken bones are common in bicycle accidents, and complex presentations like compound or spiral fractures may require surgery.

 Liability in Bike Accidents and Why You Need a Savannah Bicycle Accident Attorney

 Since Georgia law treats bicycles as vehicles, the system of liability functions much like an accident between two cars.
 The tort system in the state of Georgia allows a victim of negligence to collect compensation for his or her material and intangible losses.
 Damages available in a bike accident include:

-In a bicycle accident case, all drivers owe a duty of care to others who share the road.
+In a Savannah bicycle accident case, all drivers owe a duty of care to others who share the road.
 When they violate this duty, they may be guilty of negligence and liable for any damages that result.
 Unfortunately, a driver’s insurance company may use a variety of tactics to avoid paying fair claims to victims.
 A Savannah injury attorney can help defend your right to fair compensation under the law and demand maximum reimbursement for your losses.
-Contact the Savannah bike accident lawyers at Butler Prather LLP today to schedule a free initial consultation.
+Contact the Savannah bike accident lawyers at Butler Prather LLP at (706) 322-1990 to schedule a free initial consultation.